egebremichael/College_app/README.md

 3. Run `pod install`:

-In the `ios` directory, run the following command to install the required CocoaPods dependencies:
+In the `ios` directory, run the following commands to install the required CocoaPods dependencies:

 ```
 pod install
+pod update Firebase/CoreOnly

 ```

 This command will generate a `Podfile.lock` file and a `Pods` directory, which contains the installed dependencies.